jina/refactoring/exercise/README.md

 Determine what naming convention works best for this module.
 Do you want to use BEM, or a primary/secondary/tertiary setup, semantic names, or something else you prefer?
 Write out the naming convention and then create classes for it.

-    Refactoring Tip!
-Don't remove the old classnames from your CSS or HTML quite yet!
+> Refactoring Tip!
+Don't remove the old class names from your CSS or HTML quite yet!
 You can comment them out in the CSS so they don't apply, but leave them for your reference until you're sure that the new ones are working appropriately!

 Now edit the HTML of the buttons to use the new classes; make sure you make any other HTML edits that might be necessary while you're at it!
 Add the new classes into your CSS and you should have some much prettier code now.
 Be sure to check your output!

 **Unique IDs or Classes**

-If your module has individual classnames/IDs that might have been used in JavaScript to make them work or track events on click, you probably don't want to get rid of those altogether.
+If your module has individual class names/IDs that might have been used in JavaScript to make them work or track events on click, you probably don't want to get rid of those altogether.

 You have a couple options: